 Admission into most nursing programs is a highly competitive process.
 When you receive your letter of acceptance into a program the experience can parallel winning the lottery.
 Later, toward the end of your first semester in nursing, reality sets in and your social life is replaced with endless hours of studying.
 Then you realize that you didn’t win the lottery and quickly learn how to survive being cut from the program.

-However, why wait until your NCLEX is over for your life to begin?
-The key to NCLEX preparation is to strike a balance between studying and life.
-Here are 5 tips to help you have a life while preparing for the NCLEX:
+However, why wait until your NCLEX® is over for your life to begin?
+The key to NCLEX-RN® preparation is to strike a balance between studying and life.
+Here are five tips to help you have a life while preparing for the NCLEX®:

-3. Exercise daily.
 Besides being a healthy habit, exercise may help lower your stress levels.
 Are you falling asleep while you are studying?
 This is one of the few instances that you should deviate from your schedule.
-Try a twenty minute walk to help you wake up so that you can focus on your work.
+Try a 20-minute walk to help you wake up so that you can focus on your work.